psu13/mutable-hakyll/posts/measurement.md

 ### The Problem

-So now our problem is this: what is going on in the last box of the last spin experiment?
+So now our problem is this: what is going on in the last spin experiment?

 We can interpret the first two experiments as behaving like sequential filters.
 The first
 $z$-spin box filters out just the particles with spin-up, and then we feed those to the second box (either $z$ or $x$) and get the expected answer.

-In order to make sense of the third experiment it seems like we need come to terms with the fact that measurements in quantum mechanics appear seem to have side effects on the systems that they measure.
-How can we account for the fact that the $z$-up property that the particles have before measuring the $x$-spin seems to disappear after we measure the
+In order to make sense of the third experiment it seems like we need posit that measurements in quantum mechanics have side effects on the systems that they measure.
+How can we account for the fact that the $z$-up property that the particles have before measuring the $x$-spin seems to disappear after we measure the $x$-spin?
-$x$-spin?

 The standard answer to this question goes something like this: